l2nguyen/SuSoAPI/README.md

 # Survey Solutions API

-Wrapper functions that use the Survey Solutions API to perform certain tasks.
+Wrapper functions for Survey Solutions API.

 ## Description of functions currently available:
 * [dl_one](dl_one.R): Downloads the data for the specified version for the specified questionnaire.
 [How to use.](help/dl_one.md)